Characterizations of the projection bands and some order properties of the lattices of continuous functions: Projection bands in vector lattices

-If $e$ is self-majorizing, and $f\ge 0_{F}$, there is $r>0$ such that $f\wedge ne\le re$, for every $n\in\N$, from where $f\wedge ne=f\wedge re$, for every $n\ge r$.
+If $e$ is self-majorizing, and $f\ge 0$, there is $r>0$ such that $f\wedge ne\le re$, for every $n\in\N$, from where $f\wedge ne=f\wedge re$, for every $n\ge r$.
 Thus, $I_{e}\ni f\wedge re=\bigvee \limits_{n\in\N}f\wedge ne$, and so $I_{e}$ is a projection band. \end{proof}

-\begin{proposition}If $F$ is uniformly complete, then a countably generated ideal is uniformly closed iff it is a band, and iff it is a projection band. \end{proposition} \begin{proof} First, every projection band is a band, and in turn every band is uniformly closed.
+\begin{proposition}If $F$ is uniformly complete, then for a countably generated ideal $I\subset F$ the following conditions are equivalent: \item[(i)] $I$ is uniformly closed; \item[(ii)] $I$ is a band; \item[(iii)] $I$ is a projection band. \end{proposition} \begin{proof} First, every projection band is a band, and in turn every band is uniformly closed.

-Assume that $I\left(\left\{h_{n}\right\}_{n\in\N}\right)$ is uniformly closed, for $\left\{h_{n}\right\}_{n\in\N}\subset F_{+}$.
+Assume that $I=I\left(\left\{h_{n}\right\}_{n\in\N}\right)$ is uniformly closed, for $\left\{h_{n}\right\}_{n\in\N}\subset F_{+}$.
 According to Proposition \ref{pb}, it is enough to show that $H=I\left(\left\{h_{n}\right\}_{n\in\N}\right)\cap I_{f}=I\left(\left\{f\wedge h_{n}\right\}_{n\in\N}\right)$ is a projection band in $I_{f}$, for every $f\ge 0$ (equality is by part (ii) of Corollary \ref{rel}).
 Since $F$ is uniformly complete, $I_{f}$ is isomorphic to $\Co\left(K\right)$, for some compact Hausdorff $K$.
 Hence, $H$ is a closed countably generated ideal in a Banach lattice, and so is a principal ideal.
 Since according to Proposition \ref{pi} a closed principal ideal in $\Co\left(K\right)$ must be a projection band, the result follows. \end{proof}

-\begin{corollary} If $F$ is uniformly complete, then $e\in F_{+}$ is self-majorising iff $I_{e}$ is a projection band, iff $I_{e}$ is a band, and iff $I_{e}$ is uniformly closed. \end{corollary}
+\begin{corollary} If $F$ is uniformly complete, then $e\in F_{+}$ is self-majorising if and only if $I_{e}$ is a projection band, if and only if $I_{e}$ is a band, and if and only if $I_{e}$ is uniformly closed. \end{corollary}

 \begin{remark} Note that under PPP, the third condition is also equivalent to the first two.
 However, this is not true in general.
 Let $F$ be the space of all piecewise affine functions on $\left[-1,1\right]$.
 One can show that $I_{e}=F\left(\supp e\right)$, for every $e\in F$.
 Let $e$ be defined by $e\left(t\right)=t^{+}$.
-Since $\supp e=\left(0,1\right]$, which is regularly open but nor clopen, $I_{e}$ is a band, but not a projection band.
+Since $\supp e=\left(0,1\right]$, which is regularly open but not clopen, $I_{e}$ is a band, but not a projection band.
 Taking $e$ to be the identity function shows that the last implication is also non-reversible in general. \end{remark}